Alhaji N'jai

+Dr. Alhaji Umar N'jai is a Sierra Leonean Ebola researcher and nonprofit founder.

+Career

-Dr. Alhaji Umar N'jai is a professor at the University of Sierra Leone.
-While working as a pathologist at the University of Wisconsin, Madison, he worked on developing an Ebola vaccine.
+While working as a pathologist at the University of Wisconsin, Madison, N'jai worked on developing an Ebola vaccine.
+He also hosted a radio show, the Pan Africa Radio Show, on WORT.
 In conjunction with Project 1808, a nonprofit he founded, N'jai has led trainings in Sierra Leone on preparing for potential Ebola outbreaks.